s-kinch/crosscompose/README.md

 CrossCompose

 CrossCompose is a tool to create, share, and play crossword puzzles in the browser.
 Users can click the ‘Create’ tab to create a new crossword puzzle.
 Once saved, the puzzle will be playable at its own unique URL.
 All saved puzzles are searchable under the ‘Play’ tab.
-A live demo of CrossCompose is up at https://crosscompose.herokuapp.com.
+A live demo of CrossCompose is up at https://crosscompose.herokuapp.com, and a walkthrough video is here: https://youtu.be/-vaX4UTrzk0.

 User Experience